RedwoodJS 4

 01:18:31 - Nick Taylor

 I know we've got about 10 minutes here.
-I could go maybe a little longer if.
-If you folks wanted to.
-But we took.
-Excuse me.
-So we touched up on the new custom auth stuff.
-Can you kind of just touch briefly?
-High level again.
-What were the other new things?
-We have the experimental vite support.
+I could go maybe a little longer if you folks wanted to.
+But we touched on the new custom auth stuff.
+Can you kind of just touch briefly, high-level again, on what the other new things were?
+We have the experimental Vite support.
 I don't know if that's something you want to look at in 10 or 20 minutes or not.

 01:18:54 - Dom Saadi

-Oh, that'll take like one minute actually, if you.
-If you're.
+Oh, that'll take like one minute, actually, if you're...

 01:18:57 - Nick Taylor